 At Harpers Ferry Adventure Center, you and your teens and tweens can go rafting, river tubing, and kayaking on the Shenandoah and Potomac rivers, whether you're looking for a relaxing float or a whitewater river adventure.
 There’s also a zip line and a ropes course so you can combine your adventures.
 Or, go kayaking, canoeing or paddle boarding at one of the many places that offer these activities in the DC area.

 There’s something for every teen or tween to love at this amazing (sorry, we couldn't resist) entertainment center at The St. James in Springfield, Virginia.
 Tweens and teens can make a splash at an indoor water park, test their skills on a ninja warrior course, tackle a ropes course and climbing structures, and even participate in virtual-reality and e-sports video games.

 RELATED: Visiting Washington, DC's National Mall and Memorial Parks with Kids

 The Holocaust Memorial Museum is a powerful experience for older kids, teens, and adults.
 Photo courtesy of the museum

-Yes, we know we mentioned museums already, but this one is a must for all older kids in the DC region.
+Tweens and teens are at the perfect age to enjoy any of the multitude of free museums near DC, including the Smithsonian ones.
+But the Holocaust Memorial Museum is an absolute must.
 Take your teens or tweens and be prepared to have thoughtful conversations with them about the significance of the Holocaust and what we can learn from it to prevent future atrocities.